jasonumiker-sysdig/kubernetes-security-demos/README.md

 1. Run `cd ~/kubernetes-security-demos/demos/security-playground/docker-build-security-playground` (assuming you cloned it to your home directory)
 1. Run `docker build -t security-playground:latest .`
 1. If you are running Docker Desktop then you should already have scout, otherwise run `curl -sSfL https://raw.githubusercontent.com/docker/scout-cli/main/install.sh | sh -s --`
+1. Run `docker login` to log into Docker if you are not already
 1. Run `docker scout cves security-playground:latest` as you can see there are many low severity vulnerabilities
 1. Run `docker scout cves security-playground:latest --only-severity "critical, high"` to filter out anything that isn't a critical or a high - and now (as of today) I don't see any.